Yuki2718/adblock/README.md

 <details>
 <summary><strong>medium_mode</strong></summary>

-### medium-mode-plus-backup.txt

-uBlock Origin backup file that incorporates all the below rules on top of default settings + AdGuard Social media filter

 ### ublock-dynamic-rules.txt

 A whitelist for medium mode of uBlock Origin for English user.
 The purpose is to help those non-techie, yet security-conscious, people to use the mode.
 Payment services and mobile sites are out-of-scope.
 This is not a list I myself use so won't be updated frequently.